 David Geselbracht

 He is the author of Climate Hope: Stories of Action in an Age of Global Crisis, published by Douglas & McIntyre in October 2024.
-It reached the BC Bestsellers list, and you can find out more about the book here.
+It reached the BC Bestsellers list and was shortlisted for the George Ryga Award.
+You can find out more about the book here.

 David holds a Bachelor of Arts (Honours) in Geography from the University of Victoria; a Master of Journalism from the University of British Columbia; and a Juris Doctor degree from the University of Ottawa Faculty of Law.